The 4-2 Volleyball Rotation Explained (Including Diagrams)

 Rotation One

-The first rotation puts the active setter in the front right position which is a great position to set.
+The first rotation puts the active setter in the front right position which is their ideal position to set.

 It also has the middle hitter “following” the outside hitter.
 Which means the middle will start at front left and the outside hitter will start at front middle.